AhmedH777/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Project Rubric points addressed

+1. The project demonstrates an understanding of C++ functions and control structures. [food.cpp]
+2. The project uses Object Oriented Programming techniques.
+[Food class in food.cpp and food.hpp]
+3. Classes use appropriate access specifiers for class members.
+[Food class in food.cpp and food.hpp]
+4. Classes abstract implementation details from their interfaces.
+[Food class in food.cpp and food.hpp]
+5. Classes encapsulate behavior.
+[Food class in food.cpp and food.hpp]
+6. The project makes use of references in function declarations.                      [void Food::placeFood(Snake &snake)]
+7. The project follows the Rule of 5.
+[Food class in food.cpp and food.hpp]

 ## CC Attribution-ShareAlike 4.0 International